Retinal Detachment is a separation of the light-sensitive membrane in the back of the eye (the retina) from its supporting layers.

 Test to determine your ability to see colors properly (color defectiveness):

 - Ultrasound of the eye

 Treatment for Retinal Detachment

 Most patients with a Retinal Detachment will require surgery, either immediately or after a short period.
 (However, surgery may not be needed if you do not have symptoms or have had the detachment for a while.)

 - Cryopexy (intense cold applied to the area with an ice probe) to help a scar form, which holds the retina to the underlying layer

 - Laser surgery to seal the tears or holes in the retina

 - Pneumatic Retinopexy (placing a gas bubble in the eye) to help the retina float back into place

-- Laser surgery is performed after Pneumatic Retinopexy to permanently fix it in place.
-This is often done in a doctor's office.
+- Laser surgery is performed after Pneumatic Retinopexy to fix permanently it in place.
+This procedure is usually performed in a doctor’s office.

 More extensive retinal detachments may require surgery in an operating room.
 Such procedures include: